 4. Track Your Remote Workers’ Progress

-Track your remote workers’ progress on a daily basis avoid unpleasant surprises.
+Use virtual services and online apps to track your remote workers’ progress on a daily basis avoid unpleasant surprises.
 In addition, give regular feedback to make sure they’re moving in the right direction.

 Here is a list of some great tools that you can use to track tasks, project status, working hours, etc.